-Physical Therapists within DCPS are expected to adhere to the APTA Occupational Therapy Code of Ethics, updated in 2020, and the DC DOH Code of Ethics.
+Physical Therapists within DCPS are expected to adhere to the APTA Physical Therapy Code of Ethics, updated in 2020, and the DC DOH Code of Ethics.
 Below, you'll find the ethical responsibilities and principles of a physical therapist including how each section relates to school-based practice.
-Please see APTA Physical Therapy Code of Ethics 2020 for more detailed information.
+Please see APTA Physical Therapy Code of Ethics 2020 and DC DOH Municipal Regulations for Physical Therapists for more detailed information.

-Principle Application to School-Based Practice PTs shall respect the inherent dignity and rights of all individuals Respect towards students, families, colleagues and leadership.
+Principle Application to School-Based Practice PTs shall respect the inherent dignity Respect towards students, families, colleagues and and rights of all individuals leadership.
 Recognize any implicit bias and do not discriminate against others.
-PTs shall be trustworthy and Demonstrate cultural competency; act in the best interest compassionate in addressing the rights of the student; collaborate with students and team and needs of clients members to ensure progress on goals; adhere to confidentiality (FERPA) PTs shall be accountable for making Use professional judgement when making sound professional judgements recommendations to team members and families; refer to other services when appropriate PTs shall demonstrate integrity in their Provide truthful and accurate communication to families, relationships with others students and colleagues; report any suspected cases of abuse PTs shall fulfill their legal and Comply with local, state, and federal laws and regulations professional responsibilities (IDEA, Rehabilitation Act, OSSE, DC Department of Health licensure regulations) PTs shall enhance their expertise Maintain licensure, professional development, evidencethrough lifelong acquisition and based practice refinement of knowledge, skills, abilities and professional behaviors PTs shall promote organizational Professional judgement, not accepting gifts from behaviors and business practices that students/families benefit patients, clients and society PTs shall practice in efforts to meet the Educate the school team on school-based PT services, health needs of people locally, refrain from overutilization of PT services, promote health nationally and globally and well-being within the school community
+PTs shall be trustworthy and Demonstrate cultural competency; act in the best interest compassionate in addressing the rights of the student; collaborate with students and team and needs of clients members to ensure progress on goals; adhere to DTs shall be associatable for making confidentiality (FERPA) PTs shall be accountable for making sound professional judgements Use professional judgement when making recommendations to team members and families; refer to Sound professional judgements other services when appropriate PTs shall demonstrate integrity in their Provide truthful and accurate communication to families, relationships with others students and colleagues; report any suspected cases of · abuse PTs shall fulfill their legal and Comply with local, state, and federal laws and regulations professional responsibilities (IDEA, Rehabilitation Act, OSSE, DC Department of Health licensure regulations) PTs shall enhance their expertise Maintain licensure, professional development, evidencethrough lifelong acquisition and based practice refinement of knowledge, skills, abilities and professional behaviors PTs shall promote organizational Professional judgement, not accepting gifts from behaviors and business practices that students/families benefit patients, clients and society PTs shall practice in efforts to meet the Educate the school team on school-based PT services, health needs of people locally, refrain from overutilization of PT services, promote health nationally and globally and well-being within the school community